 Q: How do I make an appointment ?

-A: Call our office during business hours Monday through Friday from 9:00 am to 6:00 pm to speak with one of our scheduling assistants.
+A: Call our office during business hours Monday through Thursdays from 8:30 am to 5:00 pm and Fridays 8:30 am to 3:00 pm to speak with one of our scheduling assistants.

 Q: Can I e-mail a doctor ?

 Q: Does your office perform abortions ?